allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 very quickly.
 In case of very high popularity, when displaying the current number of visits, full accuracy will not matter so much; we can reconcile with displaying a value that differs from the actual one by a few percent.
-It is completely sufficient that the accurate data — e.g. for monetization purposes — is available the next day, when we count it accurately using, for example, Apache Spark.
+It is completely sufficient that the accurate data — e.g. for monetization purposes — is available the next day, when we calculate it accurately using, for example, Apache Spark.

 Implementing such a counter of unique visitors into a site operating on huge data sets, we could therefore consider using the HLL algorithm.